 Benefits for Ridge College Students and Alumni

-- $2,200 guaranteed scholarship per semester, if accepted within IWP admissions guidelines
+- $2,200 guaranteed scholarship per semester for students in IWP’s in-person academic programs, if accepted within IWP admissions guidelines

 - Additional merit-based scholarships also available